We regret that this event has been cancelled due to the coronavirus outbreak. More info.

 To round off the week, musician Gibby Swaine will teach some traditional seasonal dances to help celebrate the coming of May!

-There will be plenty of opportunity to learn new things, to share with others and to find some quiet time for yourself.
+The Wellbeing Week is a chance to relax, have fun and take time for yourself in the wonderful setting of Halsway Manor, discovering and reconnecting with your sense of wellbeing.
+There will be plenty of opportunity to share with others and to find some quiet time for yourself.

 Bring along your yoga mat (if you have one), comfortable yoga clothes, a journal or your sketch book and your walking boots, and be prepared to leave feeling calm, refreshed and ready to face the world again.

 Arrivals from 4pm Monday, with an introductory yoga practice after dinner.